MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest.md

 ## Additional information

 The current skill manifest schema version is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).
-This schema uses the draft 7 JSON schema vocabulary.
+This schema uses draft 7 of the JSON schema vocabulary.
 For more information, see the [JSON Schema](http://json-schema.org/) site.